November 23, 2021

 The cost of orthodontist treatment of overbite is determined by several factors, including the type of braces or other orthodontic structures used, the duration of treatment, and the need to use additional or auxiliary methods of correction.
 Age is also taken into consideration, as well as the severity of the condition.
 Bite correction in children is easier and faster using relatively simple (usually removable) devices.
 Adults are more likely to use braces as a powerful tool that can help even in severe cases.
 During an in-person consultation, the doctor will assist you in calculating the exact amount of treatment.

 Dr. Michael Sokoloff is one of the leading orthognathic surgeons and currently practices in New York.
-For further enquiries, call 914-949-0068 or visit the office 20 Old Mamaroneck Rd, Suite C White Plains, New York 10605.
+For further inquiries, call 914-949-0068 or visit the office at 20 Old Mamaroneck Rd, Suite C White Plains, New York 10605.